pttlink/ASL-AsteriskNG/README.md

 06/14/18 - Imported KG7QIN's Repository from GitHub to the private AllStarLink reporisotry to continue development.
            Pushed Dockerfile that successfully builds this on Debian Stretch (9.4.0)

+06/18/18 - Finished porting the remaining bits over to Asterisk 1.8 - chan_rptdir, chan_tlb, chan_usrp, and chan_beagle all compile and successfully load into Asterisk 1.8.
+           The Dockerfile and compile info below have been updated to build all the modules now with debugging info enabled.
 </pre>

 ---------------------------------------------------------------------------------------------------------------------------------